pwndbg/pwndbg/FEATURES.md

 source will be faster.
 And it does take up some resources as the radare2 instance is kept by r2pipe to enable faster subsequent analysis.

-With those performance penalties it is resonable to not have it launch always.
+With those performance penalties it is reasonable to not have it launch always.
 Therefore it includes an option to only start it when required with `set context-ghidra`:
 * `set context-ghidra always`: always trigger the ghidra context
 * `set context-ghidra never`: never trigger the ghidra context except when called manually